Aziz-Karoui/Image-Optimiser-In-Python/README.md

 ## Acknowledgments

-- This project is based on the Neural Style Transfer technique developed by Gatys et al.
+- This project is based on the Neural Style Transfer technique developed by Aziz Karoui.
 - Pre-trained VGG models provided by the Keras team.

 Feel free to modify this README file to include more details, usage instructions, or additional sections relevant to your project.